-Rationale: Early childhood and kindergarten have proven to be the most productive ways of closing the achievement gap before it even starts.
-Colorado does not require a student to attend school until they are six years of age.
+Rationale: Early childhood and kindergarten have proven to be the most productive ways of closing achievement gaps.
+Colorado does not require students to attend school until they are six years of age.
 If a parent decides to enroll their child in a district kindergarten class at the age of five, there is no legal recourse for attendance or truancy.
 Changing state law to state that regardless of age, once a child is enrolled in a public school all attendance and truancy laws apply would provide districts with the ability to have the same recourse for kindergarten students as for all other students.